-As detailed above, for the drug law to be in compliance with human rights law our officials must show that the drug law is neither a discriminatory practice nor more repressive or severe than absolutely necessary for the general welfare.
+As detailed above, for the drug law to comply with human rights law, public officials must show that the drug law is neither a discriminatory practice nor more repressive or severe than absolutely necessary for the general welfare.

-As a society we have never before looked into this.
-Nonetheless, after more than 50 years of a global war on drugs, we have learned enough about drugs and drug prohibition to make a case that the drug law represents a discriminatory, disproportional, and arbitrary practice—and that we therefore are dealing with a violation of human rights.
+As a society we have never scrutinised this.
+Nonetheless, after more than 50 years of a global war on drugs, we have learned enough about drugs and drug prohibition to make a case that the drug law represents a discriminatory, disproportional, and arbitrary practice—and that we are dealing with a violation of human rights.

 This being so, the human rights conventions affirm that we shall have an effective remedy.
-What this means is that the State is not only under a contractual obligation to respect our rights but also to help us vindicate those rights.
+What this means is that the State is under a contractual obligation not only to respect our rights but also to help vindicate them.

-We mention this because historically we find that a culture of impunity is the greatest threat to the advancement of human rights.
-Strengthening accountability of public officials, therefore, is an important contributor to human rights protection, and under no circumstances may a State party relieve perpetrators from personal responsibility.
+We mention this because, historically, a culture of impunity is the greatest threat to the advancement of human rights.
+Strengthening accountability of public officials, therefore, is important to human rights protection, and under no circumstances may a state party relieve perpetrators from personal responsibility.

-Knowing this, politicians should be eager to assist us in having the issue properly reviewed.
-However, over the past 50 years prohibition has become a deeply rooted social practice.
-To most civil servants it is still synonymous with all things good and decent, and as it takes a certain modicum of integrity for a public official to help us vindicate our rights, we should not be surprised if some fail to abide by their duties to human rights law.
+Knowing this, politicians should be eager to assist in having the issue properly reviewed.
+Even so, over the past 50 years, prohibition has become a deeply rooted social practice.
+To most civil servants, it is still synonymous with all things good and decent, and, as it takes a certain modicum of integrity to provide an effective remedy, we should not be surprised if some fail to abide by their duties to human rights law.

-Politicians, however, are not the only civil servants under a responsibility to help us have this issue reviewed.
-Also the judiciary is obligated to do so, and should you find yourself on trial for violating the drug law, you can avail yourself of your rights as a defendant to have the legality of the law examined.
+Politicians, however, are not the only civil servants under a responsibility to have this issue reviewed.
+If the political process fails, the judiciary is obligated to provide an effective remedy, and people on trial for violating the drug law can employ their rights as a defendant to have the legality of the law examined.

-In any case, then, whether we go to the judiciary, the executive, or the legislative branch of government, our civil servants’ obligations are the same; they are all duty-bound to let the issue be determined by an independent, impartial, and competent tribunal, and any failure to do so will result in legal responsibility.
-The law is clear, and this being so we can use our rights as defendants/citizens to have the relationship between prohibition and the human rights conventions reviewed.
+In any case, therefore, whether we go to the judiciary, the executive or the legislative branch of government, the obligations are the same; civil servants and magistrates are all duty-bound to let the issue be determined by an independent, impartial and competent tribunal, and a failure to do so will result in legal responsibility.
+The law is clear, and so we can use our rights as defendants/citizens to review the relationship between prohibition and the human rights conventions.

-That being said, many prohibitionists have irrational fear-based reactions about this topic and feeling threatened by the implications of the rights-oriented debate, they are not that enthusiastic about the notion of rights-oriented drug policies.
-Nevertheless, we would like to stress that it should not matter if we are prohibitionists or abolitionists: Getting to the bottom of this should be our priority number one, for if drug prohibition really is a discriminatory, disproportional and arbitrary practice it is of utmost importance that we end it as soon as possible.
+That being said, many prohibitionists harbour irrational fear-based reactions to this topic and are not that enthusiastic about the notion of rights-oriented drug policies.
+Nevertheless, it should not matter whether we are prohibitionists or abolitionists: if drug prohibition really is a discriminatory, disproportional and arbitrary practice, the rule of law decrees that we end it, and getting to the bottom of this should be our priority number one.

-When dealing with such gross human rights violations all non-violent options are on the table, and if you want to know more about our civil servants’ obligations to the human rights conventions, you can read chapter 5 of “To End a War”.
-This chapter will also elaborate on the implications of our right to an effective remedy, as well as the performance standards against which our officials can be held accountable (chapter 4 of this book might also be helpful).
-For a full overview of of how drug prohibition violates the Bill of Rights, see our 2018 report “Human Rising“.
-For Americans, we reccommend our case study, which details how the US Justice system has mistreated constitutional challenges to the drug law.
+When dealing with such gross human rights violations, all non-violent options are on the table, and for those who want to know more about obligations to the human rights conventions, we advise a read of chapter 5 of “To End a War”, which also elaborates on the implications of our right to an effective remedy, as well as the performance standards against which public officials can be held accountable (chapter 4 might also be helpful).
+To fully overview how drug prohibition violates the Bill of Rights, see our 2018 report “Human Rising“.
+For Americans, we recommend our case study, which details how the US Justice system has mistreated constitutional challenges to the drug law.